SlowDash integrates Python scripts written by users, with features including:

 If your device has some programming capability, such as Raspberry Pi GPIO, an easy way to integrate it into a SlowDash system is to implement the SCPI interface on it.
 This approach is also useful to integrate other non-Ethernet devices (such as USB) connected to a remote computer.

-Here is an example to wrap a device with the Ethernet-SCPI capability:
+Here is an example to wrap a device with Ethernet-SCPI capability:

 from slowpy.control import ScpiServer, ScpiAdapter, RandomWalkDevice